Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in New Hampshire

-In New Hampshire, dead animal carcasses need to be removed in Timeframe varies by local/state guidance
+In New Hampshire, dead animal removal timeframe varies by local regulations.

 ## Animal Carcass Regulations in New Jersey

-In New Jersey, dead animal carcasses need to be removed in 24 horus
+In New Jersey, dead animal carcasses need to be removed in 24 hours.
+Carcasses held covered in rat proof containers until final disposition in accordance with local ordinances.

 ## Animal Carcass Regulations in New Mexico

-In New Mexico, dead animal carcasses need to be removed in Timeframe varies by local/state guidance
+In New Mexico, dead animal carcasses need to be removed within 24 hours.
+The Department of Agriculture VDS can assist with dead domestic animals.

 ## Animal Carcass Regulations in New York